 Paul was educated at Rugby and began his career at the Ashmolean Museum in Oxford then worked for the National Trust at Waddesden Manor, the former Rothschild home near Aylesbury.

 He then joined Phillips Auctioneers where he was Vice-President in New York for three years and European Director from 1986-92.
 In his career he has taken over 2000 auctions.

 For 26 years from 1984-2010 Paul conducted the Children-in-Need auctions with Terry Wogan live on Radio Two, raising over £5 million.
 He appeared as a specialist on The Antiques Roadshow from 1993-2013.
-He was Chairman of the Society of Fine Art Auctoneers 2009-2013 and is a Freeman of the City of London.
-His interests include golf, the First World War poets and the songs of Tom Lehrer
+He was Chairman of the Society of Fine Art Auctoneers 2009-2013, His interests include golf, the First World War poets and the songs of Tom Lehrer

 Having been surrounded by antiques and works of art for all my life, I joined the Victoria and Albert Museum in 1968 instead of studying archaeology as originally planned.
 At the V&A, I was involved in setting up exhibitions both within the museum and for travelling around the country (mainly to schools and art colleges) and this enabled me to study a wide variety of items from 16 thc Italian bronzes to David Hockney etchings, Chinese porcelain to Charles Rennie Macintosh.